chp117/Molecular_Property_Prediction/Mechanistic_Study_of_SN2/README.md

 # Computational Mechanistic Study of S<sub>N</sub>2 Reaction

+[!IMPORTANT]
+The interactive 3D molecular visualizations powered by `py3Dmol` **do not render on GitHub** due to JavaScript restrictions.
+To view the full notebook with 3D structures properly displayed, open it in [nbviewer](https://nbviewer.org/github/chp117/Projects/blob/main/Mechanistic_Study_of_SN2/SN2_Reaction.ipynb).

 This project presents a computational investigation of the S<sub>N</sub>2 reaction mechanism between methyl chloride (CH₃Cl) and fluoride anion (F⁻), leading to the substitution product methyl fluoride (CH₃F).
 The study includes transition state (TS) search, intrinsic reaction coordinate (IRC) calculations, energy profile generation, and geometry analysis using Psi4 and Python.

 ## 🧪 Reaction Overview